shadtome/Score-data/README.md

 For the Transfermarkt data, we were able to use a dataset available on Kaggle (https://www.kaggle.com/datasets/davidcariboo/player-scores) that is being automatically updated, so we have up-to-date information on the market values of all players.
 As for the player stats, we performed web scraping to gather them from Understat (using Beautiful Soup) and Sofascore (using selenium and Sofascore's API).
 We chose to gather data from the top 10 strongest soccer leagues in Europe (https://theanalyst.com/2024/10/strongest-leagues-world-football-opta-power-rankings), across as many seasons as they had data for (ranging from 5 to 11 seasons depending on the league).

-Therefore, when combining these data sources, we end up with over 10k players, and have all their in-game stats as well as their personal information like height and date of birth.
+Therefore, when combining these data sources, we end up with over 10k players, and have all their in-game stats as well as their personal information like name, height and date of birth.

 ## Stakeholders